 Human Resources Information Systems (HRIS) are platforms that automate, streamline, and centralize many HR administrative and performance management tasks.
 While they often require a substantial upfront investment, many HR professionals are discovering immense value in their HRIS, resulting in a favorable HRIS ROI.

-Here’s what you need to consider as you look to invest in HR Software and demonstrate its value:
+Here’s what you need to consider as you look to invest in HR software and demonstrate its value:

 What is Return on Investment (ROI)?